Working with cards in Otper

 What is the difference between a checklist and a card?

 Use a checklist for steps inside one deliverable.
 Create separate cards when each item has different owners, deadlines, files, or discussion.
+If an item already on a checklist turns out to need that, promote it to a card: the new card is created in the list you pick and linked back to the original, and the checklist item is removed.

 What happens when a card moves?